Indian Defence: Benko Gambit (or Volga Gambit): 3.d5 b5

 The Benko Gambit (known as the Volga Gambit in Russia and Eastern Europe) is one of Black's most popular ways of meeting 1.d4, though it is less common at elite level.
 Black plays to open lines on the queenside where White will be subject to considerable pressure.
-If White accepts the gambit, Black's compensation is positional rather than tactical, and his initiative can last even after many piece exchanges and well into the endgame.
+If White accepts the gambit, Black's compensation is positional rather than tactical, and their initiative can last even after many piece exchanges and well into the endgame.
 White often chooses instead either to decline the gambit pawn or return it.

-Other 2nd moves for Black

 Old Indian Defence: 2...d6 3.Nc3 e5

 The Old Indian Defence was introduced by Tarrasch in 1902, but it is more commonly associated with Chigorin who adopted it five years later.
 It is similar to the King's Indian in that both feature a ...d6 and ...e5 pawn centre, but in the Old Indian Black's king bishop is developed to e7 rather than being fianchettoed on g7.
 The Old Indian is solid, but Black's position is usually cramped and it lacks the dynamic possibilities found in the King's Indian.

 Budapest Gambit: 2...e5

 The Budapest Gambit is rarely played in grandmaster games, but more often adopted by amateurs.
-Although it is a gambit, White cannot hold on to his extra pawn without making compromises in the deployment of his pieces, so he often chooses to return the pawn and retain the initiative.
+Although it is a gambit, White cannot hold on to their extra pawn without making compromises in the deployment of their pieces, so they often choose to return the pawn and retain the initiative.